 Consider using a designated delivery service to ensure the delivery of your international correspondence.
-An individual federal income tax return properly mailed from a foreign country or sent via a designated delivery service that's officially postmarked or dated in the foreign country or by the delivery service on or before the due date is considered to have been filed timely upon receipt by the IRS.
+An individual federal income tax return properly mailed from a foreign country or sent via a designated delivery service that's officially postmarked in the foreign country or by the delivery service on or before the due date is considered to have been filed timely upon receipt by the IRS.
 If the last date for filing falls on a Saturday, Sunday, or legal holiday in the District of Columbia, you must file your return by the next day which isn't a Saturday, Sunday, or legal holiday in the District of Columbia.
 Keep your proof of international postage.

 - Tax Topic 304 - Extension of Time to File Your Tax Return

 - Publication 17, Your Federal Income Tax for Individuals